Chemische Fabrik Kalk: Chemische Fabrik Kalk GmbH (1892–1945)

 On 24 May 1892, the Vorster & Grüneberg Kommanditgesellschaft was renamed into Chemische Fabrik Kalk GmbH (CFK) and converted into a company with limited liability (GmbH).
 It was one of the first limited liabilities companies in the German Empire as the law on companies with limited liabilities was adopted only one month earlier.
 On 7 June 1894, the last surviving founder Hermann Julius Grüneberg dies.
 His son Richard Grüneberg succeeds him and joins the management board of the company.
 After 1900, the production of potassium carbonate ceased due to competitive pressure.
 Instead, the company began to produce sodium carbonate using the Solvay process.
 In 1902, the Düngerfabrik C. Scheibler & Co. was incorporated, and a year later the last remaining factory in the Staßburg region, the potassium chloride factory in Leopolshall was sold.
 To guarantee the water supply in the main factory in Kalk a water tower with an integrated chimney and a height of 43.6 m was built.
 This water tower should dominate the skyline of Kalk for the next one hundred years.

 At the fiftieth anniversary of the founding of the company on 1 November 1908, the Chemische Fabrik Kalk produced the following chemicals: ammonium hydroxide, ammonium chloride, ammonia, sodium hydroxide, sodium sulfate, nitric acid, hydrochloric acid, sulfuric acid, sodium carbonate and various fertilizers.
 Apart from the main factory in Kalk the company operated an ammonia factory in Cologne-Nippes and fertilizer factories in Cologne-Ehrenfeld and Euskirchen.
-The company was also one of the owners of the coal dstillation plant Ammonium GmbH in Weitmar near Bochum and held interests in domestic and international Thomas steel mills producing slag.
+The company was also one of the owners of the coal distillation plant Ammonium GmbH in Weitmar near Bochum and held interests in domestic and international Thomas steel mills producing slag.
 Total production of all chemicals combined was 600000 MT.
 In 1908, the company employed more than 1200 workers.